 Paul F. Taylor graduated with his BSc in chemistry from Nottingham University and his masters in science education from Cardiff University.
 Paul taught science for 17 years in a state school and served as a senior speaker for Answers in Genesis-UK.

 Gary Vaterlaus earned his undergraduate and master's degrees in science education from Oregon State University.
 He also studied at Western Conservative Baptist Seminary.
-He is director of curriculum development for Answers in Genesis-US.
+He is a regional advancement officer for Answers in Genesis-US.